drivendataorg/cloud-cover-runtime/README.md

 ### Prerequisites

-Make sure you have the prerequisites installed.

  - A clone or fork of this repository
  - [Docker](https://docs.docker.com/get-docker/)
  - At least ~12 GB of free space for both the training images and the Docker container images
- - [GNU make](https://www.gnu.org/software/make/) (optional, but useful for using the commands in the Makefile)
+ - [GNU make](https://www.gnu.org/software/make/) (optional, but useful for running the commands in the Makefile)

 Additional requirements to run with GPU: